snithissh/astro-paper/src/pages/about.md

 | Memory corruption / Integer Overflow in microweber/microweber | CVE-2022-1036  |
 | HTML Injection in create tag functionality in microweber/microweber | CVE-2022-3245  |
 | Origin validation Bypass in ikus060/rdiffweb | CVE-2022-3457  |

+Feel free to dive into my [LinkedIn](https://www.linkedin.com/in/nithisshs/) for an immersive journey.
+Attached is my updated resume [here](https://drive.google.com/file/d/1utTzJvUv29Hx4MbdOacon6T_q2AVJs9R/view?usp=drivesdk), and if the prospect of joining forces resonates with you, let's connect! 🚀